open-genes/open-genes-legacy-api/README.md

-# Open Genes API
+# Open Genes API (legacy)

 ## Dev environment
-_Note: to run this project you should checkout and run https://gitlab.com/open-genes/cms project first due to shared DB_
+_Note: to run this project you should checkout and run [Open Genes CMS](https://github.com/open-genes/open-genes-cms) project first due to shared DB_

 Build or rebuild backend
 ```